-At March 31, 2024, the Company had cash, cash equivalents and short-term investments of approximately \$19.3 million and working capital of approximately \$16.8 million.
+At June 30, 2024, the Company had cash, cash equivalents and short-term investments of approximately \$18.3 million and working capital of approximately \$15.8 million.
 The Company has generated only limited revenues since inception and has incurred recurring operating losses.
 Accordingly, it is subject to all the risks inherent in the initial organization, financing, expenditures, and scaling of a new business that is not generating positive cashflow.

 On May 31, 2022, Atomera entered into an Equity Distribution Agreement with Oppenheimer & Co.
-Inc. and Craig-Hallum Capital Group LLC, as agents, under which the Company may offer and sell, from time to time at its sole discretion, shares of its \$0.001 par value common stock, in "at the market" offerings to or through the agent as its sales agent, having aggregate offering proceeds of up to \$50.0 million (the "ATM Facility").
-During the three-month period ended March 31, 2024, the Company sold approximately \$10,000 shares pursuant to the ATM at an average price per share of approximately \$8.06, resulting in approximately \$4.0 million of net proceeds to the Company after deducting commissions and other offering expenses.
-As of March 31, 2024, the Company has a remaining capacity on the ATM of approximately \$25.7 million.
+Inc. and Craig-Hallum Capital Group LLC, as agents, under which the Company may offer and sell, from time to time at its sole discretion, shares of its \$0.001 par value common stock, in "at the market" offerings to or through the agents, having aggregate offering proceeds of up to \$50.0 million (the "ATM Facility").
+During the three-month period ended June 30, 2024, the Company sold approximately 669,000 shares pursuant to the ATM at an average price per share of approximately \$3.82, resulting in approximately \$2.4 million of net proceeds to the Company after deducting commissions and other offering expenses.
+During the six-month period ended June 30, 2024, the Company sold approximately 1.2 million shares pursuant to the ATM at an average price per share of approximately \$5.66, resulting in approximately \$6.4 million of net proceeds to the Company after deducting commissions and other offering expenses.
+As of June 30, 2024, the Company has a remaining capacity on the ATM of approximately \$2.1 million.

 Based on the funds it has available as of the date of the filing of this report, the Company believes that it has sufficient capital to fund its current business plans and obligations over, at least, 12 months from the date that these financial statements have been issued.
 The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully commercialize its technology, competing technological and market developments, and the need to enter into collaborations with other companies or acquire technologies to enhance or complement its current offerings.
-The Company's operating plans for the next 12 months include increased research and development expenses.